-As treasurer, you will check all financial reports provided by the Executive director and inform the president of any discrepancies or concerns.
+As treasurer, you will check all financial reports provided by the Executive Director and inform the president of any discrepancies or concerns.

 You will solicit corporate contributions including support for international awards.

 You will send a letter of introduction to all chapter treasurers.